AnggaR96s/Reforestation/README.md

-## What kind of dog lives in a particle accelerator?
-A Fermilabrador Retriever.
+## When people are sad, I sometimes let them colour in my tattoos.
+Sometimes all they need is a shoulder to crayon.